Understanding ACEs (Adverse Childhood Experiences) and how developing too fast can be bad for a child/teen in the future.

 Growing up in a household with substance abuse, mental health problems, parental separation due to divorce or imprisonment, or attempts of suicide by family members.

-Not too long ago, hearing that a child was developing faster may have sounded positive, but the recent science on child development says otherwise.
-Faster brain and body development can be a reaction to repeated dangers in one's life.
+Not too long ago, hearing that a child was developing faster may have sounded positive.
+Still, the recent science on child development says otherwise.
+Faster brain and body development can react to repeated dangers in one’s life.
 If a child is raised in a dangerous environment, their brain takes action to develop survival skills faster, which leads their brain to hone in on a select few skills and leaves a child more likely to stay set in their ways into adulthood.
 We see this a lot with residents who come to us with backgrounds of abuse and neglect.
-They are constantly on defense and it takes a lot of work and to open their hearts and get them to try new things.
+They are constantly on defense, and it takes a lot of work to open their hearts and get them to try new things.

 Children are Meant to Be Children